 I take a lighthearted view of this process, but not of relationships, when they occur.

 I make an effort to never be boring, but I have grown enough to usually know the difference between excitement and agitation.

 People that think homosexuality is a sin likely won't get along well with me, as I don't want your bigoted opinions expressed around my friends.

-I have a daughter in second grade, and I have her for the summers - until school started it was month on, month off.
+I have a daughter starting third grade soon, and I have her for the summers - until school started it was month on, month off.
 Nothing in my life has made me as happy as she has made me.
 She is a better child than I deserve.
 She likes watching documentaries about parasites, snakes, and the human intestine.
 She is a fan of Dr. Who, much more than myself.
 We go on bike rides, and bug hunting, and I do my pleasure reading while she makes friends at the park.
-She keeps trying to get the hang of the monkey bars, and I'm trying to get her to be less cautious and gain momentum.
-It's one of the most important things she can learn, I think, to reach out when you know you might not make it, because falling doesn't hurt that much.
+She keeps trying to get the hang of the monkey bars, the bicycle, and I'm trying to get her to be less cautious and gain momentum.
+It's one of the most important things she can learn, I think, to reach out, to move forward, when you know you might not make it, because falling doesn't hurt that much.